robocomp/grasping/components/objectPoseEstimationRGBD/README.md

 python3 src/objectPoseEstimationRGBD.py etc/config
 ```

+__Note :__ Visualizations of the DNN-estimated poses will be saved to `./src/dnn/pvn3d/assets/eval_results/` directory.

 ## Pose Return Description

 The estimated poses are returned as a sequence of type `ObjectPose`, named `PoseType`.
 The data type definition goes as follows :